telmolinacisoro/telefonica-data-challenge/README.md

 * Predictive Modeling: Combines mobility data with weather, holiday calendars, and day-of-week data.
 * Demand Forecasting: Anticipates peak and off-peak periods for strategic fleet and schedule adjustments.
 * Sustainability Focus: Reduces congestion and promotes efficient, sustainable public transport.

+The data has not been included in this repository due to an NDA agreement.